Digital services: dealing with your tax and tax credits online

 All of HMRC’s digital services are available through GOV.UK, the Government website that brings together guidance and information from the major government departments into one place.

-However, before you can use the majority of HMRC’s digital services, you will first need to prove who you are by verifying your identity.
+However, before you can use the majority of HMRC’s digital services, you will first need to prove who you are by proving your identity.
 At the moment, there are two main ways to do this – through either the Government Gateway or GOV.UK Verify.
-We explore each of these later in this section.
+We explore each of these later on this page.

 In time, HMRC hope that most people will deal with the majority of their tax affairs online, although they will continue to provide support for those who are unable to do this.